-17. SUBSEQUENT EVENTS
+16. SUBSEQUENT EVENTS

-Ride On LA has evaluated events and transactions occurring subsequent to the statement of financial position date of December 31, 2022 for items that should potentially be recognized or disclosed in these financial statements.
-The evaluation was conducted through May 17, 2023, the date these financial statements were available to be issued.
-The following material events or transactions were noted to have occurred:
+Ride On LA has evaluated events and transactions occurring subsequent to the statement of financial position date of December 31, 2023 for items that should potentially be recognized or disclosed in these financial statements.
+The evaluation was conducted through May 28, 2024, the date these financial statements were available to be issued.

-18. SUMMARY OF SIGNIFICANT ACCOUNTING POLICIES
+17. SUMMARY OF SIGNIFICANT ACCOUNTING POLICIES